jordanadrianoo/Arduino-Motor/README.md

 # uploading to the Arduino

 After downloading the [Source Code](Motor.ino) and Schematics is built, connect the Arduino to the computer using the UBS type-B cord.
-Open the source code within the Arduino API and hit uplaod in the top left corner.
+Open the source code within the Arduino API and hit upload in the top left corner.

 <img src="Project images/Upload .JPG" width="300">